コンテンツにスキップ

 Official website: here

-Odawara and Hakone are packed with attractions
+Odawara and Hakone are full of attractions

 The Hakone Free Pass was a great help on this trip.